Best CBD for Arthritis

 These gummies are ginger-flavored and provide 10mg of full-spectrum CBD, 25mg of ginger, and 53mg of curcuminoids.
 Despite being one of the only gummies to contain these ingredients, it’s important to note that all three active ingredients are present in very low doses.
 Ginger is generally successful in studies anywhere from 500mg to 4g daily, and a daily dose of turmeric for anti-inflammatory properties is closer to 500-1,500mg.
 Combined with the fact that a lot of CBD gummies contain 25-50mg CBD per gummy, and it takes two of Charlotte’s Web’s gummies to equal one serving, you’re not going to get a lot out of these.
 Something is better than nothing, though, and these could be a good option if your pain is on the milder side.

 It’s also important to note that Charlotte’s Web won’t share a certificate of analysis with you until after you’ve purchased your product.
-This is a deviation from standard practice and a bit of a red flag; while Charlotte’s Web is clearly dedicated to social equity and providing a clean supplement, their extremely low dosing and lack of safety transparency give us some pause.
+This is a deviation from standard practice and a bit of a red flag; while Charlotte’s Web is clearly dedicated to social equity and providing a clean supplement, its extremely low dosing and lack of safety transparency give us some pause.
 That said, Charlotte’s Web is certified by the U.S. Hemp Authority and is a Certified B-Corporation, using U.S.-grown hemp to make its full-spectrum CBD gummies.

 Pricing